Palestine–Spain relations: Diplomatic relations

-The work of the Spanish Cooperation in the last decade in the Palestinian Territories is also proof of the excellent relations between Spain and the Palestinian Territories In this sense, the Spanish and Palestinian civil societies maintain intense contacts through the presence of Spanish cooperators who develop his work in the Palestinian Territories as well as through the numerous Palestinian citizens who have been beneficiaries of the Spanish Cooperation scholarship system and who have established intense contacts during their academic stays in Spain.
+The work of the Spanish Cooperation in the next decade in the Palestinian Territories was also proof of the excellent relations between Spain and the Palestinian Territories.
+In this sense, the Spanish and Palestinian civil societies maintained intense contacts through the presence of Spanish cooperators who developed his work in the Palestinian Territories as well as through the numerous Palestinian citizens who have been beneficiaries of the Spanish Cooperation scholarship system and who have established intense contacts during their academic stays in Spain.
+On 20 November 2014, the Spanish parliament approved a non-binding motion to recognize Palestine by a vote of 319–2.

-According to a Reuters report in 2020, Spain quietly supports normalizing ties with Palestine as part of a larger bloc of friendlier EU countries, but has not publicly stated so.
+According to a Reuters report in 2020, Spain quietly supported normalizing ties with Palestine as part of a larger bloc of friendlier EU countries, but has not publicly stated so.